 14. Count Basie

-He would lead his orchestra for over 50 years and helped to spark many younger careers in the process.
+Basie would lead his orchestra for over 50 years and helped to spark many younger careers in the process.
+Four of his recordings—One O’Clock Jump, April in Paris, Everyday (I Have the Blues), and Lester Leaps In—have been inducted into the Grammy Hall of Fame.

 15. Mary Lou Williams

-Mary Lou Williams was a jazz pianist born in Atlanta in 1910.
+Jazz pianist Mary Lou Williams was born in Atlanta in 1910.
 Also known as a composer and arranger, Williams recorded over a hundred records and wrote/arranged music for jazz musicians like Benny Goodman and Duke Ellington.

-You can consider Williams musically gifted, considering she began learning piano at age 3, and by her teens, she was playing in theaters and with musicians such as Duke Ellington.
+One can consider Williams musically gifted, considering she began learning piano at the age of 3, and by her teens, she was playing in theaters and with musicians such as Ellington.
+By the 1940s, Williams would eventually move to New York City and join his orchestra.

-Surprisingly, she took a break from the piano in her later years to focus on converting to Catholicism and later made a comeback with more religiously themed music.
+Surprisingly, Williams took a break from the piano in her later years to focus on converting to Catholicism and later made a comeback with more religiously themed music.

 16. Ray Brown